qazwsxedcrfv12/Data-Structures-and-Algorithms/Mathematics/Palindrome-Numbers/logic.md

+# Check if the given number is Palindrome
 <pre>
   The logic to find if the given number is plaindrome or not is to reverse the given number and check if orginal no and reversed number is same or not.